 The internet came as a trend and Larry Page, Jerry Yang, Steve Case, Jeff Bezos and Pierre Omidyar developed fast ideas to take advantage of the trend and they became billionaires.
 Mark Zuckerberg saw a there was a growing need among people to reconnect with their high school mates or lost friends.
 He stepped in with a solution (Facebook) and became a billionaire.

 So if you want to join this list of billionaires; you need to develop a fast business idea.
 Now how do you develop a fast idea?
 I don’t know, but a great way to start is to ask yourself the question; “What is the next coming trend?
-Will it be biotechnology, alternative power, genetic engineering or something else?
+Will it be biotechnology, alternative power, genetic engineering, artificial intelligence or something else?
 Only time will tell.

-Let me divulge a secret to becoming a billionaire to you.
+Let me divulge a secret to you.
 If you are mentored by a billionaire; chances are high that you will end up a billionaire.
 I have seen young entrepreneurs perform excellently simply because they are being mentored by billionaires.
 So when looking for a business coach or mentor; find one that’s a billionaire already or has direct access to billionaires

 “Seek advice on risk from the wealthy who still take risks, not friends who dare nothing more than a football bet.” – J. Paul Getty